Swagguy47/TF2-cut-content-restoration-mod/README.md

 ![Image](src/banner.png)

 USE THE LATEST RELEASES FOR THE MOD, CLONING WILL GIVE YOU A VERSION WITH INCOMPLETE FEATURES AND LOTS OF BUGS

+If you want to use the Dev menu which is included in this mod, Open origin, set your Titanfall 2 Launch properties to: "-dev +developer 1"
+Most parts of the menu still don't work, I'll probably be slowly adding more support for it in future patches.
+But RN all the start points work.
+Go try That!
 ____________________________________
 **This Mod Contains:**